FROM THE DESK OF

 the schizoid man. the chimes of big ben. the girl who was death.

-george markstein, the script editor, said the show was a sequel to mcgoohans earlier role of john drake in the series danger man. mcgoohan denied this. whether that’s true and they just didn’t want to pay itv or not, it doesn’t change the greatness of number six as a character, or john drake for that matter. it’s possible that disagreement had something to do with markstein quitting the production after the 13th episode but who can know for sure.
+george markstein, the script editor, said the show was a sequel to mcgoohans earlier role of john drake in the series danger man. mcgoohan denied this. whether that’s true and they just didn’t want to pay for it, it doesn’t change the greatness of number six as a character, or john drake for that matter. it’s possible that disagreement had something to do with markstein quitting the production after the 13th episode but who can know for sure.

 the series asks an array of questions from where is he, what do they want, and whose side are they on. these are just the questions asked in the opening scene. furthermore, why does the village have shops, clubs, and restaurants but no church? why is there no alcohol served in the village? number two answers the questions of number six by saying “questions are a burden to others; answers are a prison for oneself” [dance of the dead].